Elizabeth Holmes: Funding and expansion

 By December 2004, Holmes had raised $6 million to fund the firm.
 By the end of 2010, Theranos had more than $92 million in venture capital.
 In July 2011, Holmes was introduced to former secretary of state George Shultz.
 After a two-hour meeting, he joined the Theranos board of directors.
 Holmes was recognized for forming "the most illustrious board in U.S. corporate history" over the next three years.

 Holmes operated Theranos in "stealth mode" without press releases or a company website until September 2013, when the company announced a partnership with Walgreens to launch in-store blood sample collection centers.
 She was interviewed for Medscape by its editor-in-chief, Eric Topol, who praised her for "this phenomenal rebooting of laboratory medicine".
-Media attention increased in 2014, when Holmes appeared on the covers of Fortune, Forbes, T: The New York Times Style Magazine, and Inc. Forbes recognized Holmes as the world's youngest self-made female billionaire and ranked her #110 on the Forbes 400 in 2014.
+Media attention increased in 2014, when Holmes appeared on the covers of Fortune, Forbes, T: The New York Times Style Magazine, and Inc.

+Forbes recognized Holmes as the world's youngest self-made female billionaire and ranked her #110 on the Forbes 400 in 2014.
 Theranos was valued at $9 billion and had raised more than $400 million in venture capital.
 By the end of 2014, her name appeared on 18 U.S. patents and 66 foreign patents.
-During 2015, Holmes established agreements with Cleveland Clinic, Capital BlueCross, and AmeriHealth Caritas to use Theranos technology.
+During 2015, Holmes established agreements with Cleveland Clinic, Capital Blue Cross, and AmeriHealth Caritas to use Theranos technology.